-For the Junior class, during an event in which more than 14 riders have registered with the promoter, and after the checks (administrative and technical), the Race Director together with the Referee and the Clerk of the Course will compose by ballot for the first day of the championship two groups - Junior A and Junior B. For the following events, the groups will be composed according to the provisional ranking of the championship (Junior A: 1st, 3rd, 5th, etc. and Junior B: 2nd, 4th, 6th, etc.).
+During an event in which more than 14 riders have registered with the promoter, and after the checks (administrative and technical), the Championship Manager together with the Referee and the Clerk of the Course will compose by ballot for the first day of the championship two groups - Junior/Youth A and Junior/Youth B. For the following events, the groups will be composed according to the provisional ranking of the championship (Junior/Youth A: 1st, 3rd, 5th, etc. and Junior/Youth B: 2nd, 4th, 6th, etc.).
 Each group will be entitled to 1 session of 6' free practice and a timed practice session of 8'.
+Each Youth group will be entitled to 1 session of 7'.

-From these 2 timed practice sessions (A + B), the 10 best times riders, as well as the first 4 of the last chance heat, will compose the Junior class for this event.
+From these 2 timed practice sessions (A + B), the 10 best times riders, as well as the first 4 of the last chance heat, will compose the Junior/Youth class for this event.

-If the conditions change dramatically from one of the trainings to the other or in case of force majeure, the Race Direction and the Referee can decide to take the top five from each heat.
+If the conditions change dramatically from one of the trainings to the other or in case of force majeure, the Championship Manager and the Referee can decide to take the top five from each heat.

-In the case of entries of more than 24 riders and two last chance heats, the 10 best times riders (regardless of groups) from the timed practice will compose the Junior class for this event.
+In the case of entries of more than 24 riders and two last chance heats, the 10 best times riders (regardless of groups) from the timed practice will compose the Junior/Youth class for this event.

-From the two last chance heats, the best 2 riders from each heats will compose the Junior class for this event.
+From the two last chance heats, the best 2 riders from each heats will compose the Junior/Youth class for this event.

-In the case of entries of more than 28 riders and three last chance heats, the 8 best times riders (regardless of groups) from the timed practice will compose the Junior class for this event.
+In the case of entries of more than 28 riders and three last chance heats, the 8 best times riders (regardless of groups) from the timed practice will compose the Junior/Youth class for this event.

-From the three last chance heats, the best 2 riders from each heat will compose the Junior class for this event.
+From the three last chance heats, the best 2 riders from each heat will compose the Junior/Youth class for this event.